-6-4(L)(3)(a) Once notified by the Planning Director about the request for a post-submittal facilitated meeting, the applicant shall contact the City's Alternative Dispute Resolution (ADR) office to request the post-submittal facilitated meeting within 2 business days.
+- 6-4(L)(3)(a) Once notified by the Planning Director about the request for a post-submittal facilitated meeting, the applicant shall contact the City's Alternative Dispute Resolution (ADR) office to request the post-submittal facilitated meeting within 2 business days.
 The City shall assign a facilitator, who shall schedule the post-submittal facilitated meeting to take place within 15 calendar days of the request to ADR.
-The facilitator shall attempt to contact all Neighborhood Associations whose boundaries include or are adjacent to the subject property.

-6-4(L)(3)(b) If reasonable attempts have been made to accommodate the schedules of the applicant, the Neighborhood Associations, and the requester (if different), and no post-submittal facilitated meeting has occurred, the application shall proceed in the relevant review/decision process.
-If no post-submittal facilitated meeting occurs, the facilitator shall provide documentation of the attempt to schedule the post-submittal facilitated meeting and that no post-submittal facilitated meeting was scheduled within the time allotted.
+The facilitator shall attempt to contact all Neighborhood Associations whose boundaries include or are adjacent to the subject property. - 6-4(L)(3)(b) If reasonable attempts have been made to accommodate the schedules of the applicant, the Neighborhood Associations, and the requester (if different), and no post-submittal facilitated meeting has occurred, the application shall proceed in the relevant review/decision process.
+If no post-submittal facilitated meeting occurs, the facilitator shall provide documentation of the attempt to schedule the post-submittal facilitated meeting and that no post-submittal facilitated meeting was scheduled within the time allotted. - 6-4(L)(3)(c) If a post-submittal facilitated meeting occurs, the facilitator shall submit a post-submittal facilitated meeting report, including but not limited to the meeting location, date, and time; attendees; and a summary of the discussion to the Planning Department within 7 calendar days of the post-submittal facilitated meeting.